9ae/ace/wiki/vault/outline.md

 - Vio's desired to find love
 - Vio & Zaki bounding.
 And disagree on theme.
 - Alan meets Adolf
+- Onboarding expands lens to see more of the world, and introduces anti-theme
+- Illustrate Zaki as a morally ambiguous character
+- Vio convinces Zaki that retribution is wrong

 TBD:
 - Who hired Zaki to kill Lessa?